Blockstream/green_android/README.md

 - "Android Support Repository" version 17 recommended
 - "Android NDK" version r11c recommended

-## Clone the repo and init submodules
+## Clone the repo

 `git clone https://github.com/greenaddress/GreenBits.git`

 `cd GreenBits`

-`git submodule update --init --recursive`

 ## How to build

 #### Cross-compile the native libraries:

-This step requires the environment variables ANDROID_NDK and JAVA_HOME being set correctly
+This step requires the environment variables ANDROID_NDK and JAVA_HOME to be set correctly

-`pushd app && ./prepare_fdroid.sh && popd`
+`cd app && ./prepare_fdroid.sh`

 #### Build the Android app

-Simply run `./gradlew build`
+`./gradlew build`

-This would build both MAINNET and TESTNET builds
+This will build both MAINNET and TESTNET builds

 For TESTNET only run `./gradlew assembleBtctestnetDebug`